 After the initial revelation there was a period of pause.
 Commentators suggest that the interruption was in order to allow the fear in the Prophet's heart to subside.
-There are reports to the effect that after that first experience he doubted his sanity and considered throwing himself from the peak of a mountain.
+There are reports to the effect that after that first experience, he doubted his sanity and considered throwing himself from the peak of a mountain.
 But the angel Gabriel would appear to him, saying, "Muhammad, you are truly the Messenger of Allah."29

 Once his anxiety had diminished, Muhammad began to await return of the revelation and then even to long for it.
-He related to his companions how it resumed: "While I was walking I heard a voice from the heaven.
-I lifted my head and there was the angel that had come to me in Hiraa, seated on a chair between the heaven and earth.
+He related to his companions how it resumed: "While I was walking, I heard a voice from the heaven.
+I lifted my head and there was the angel that had come to me in Hiraa', seated on a chair between the heaven and earth.
 I was terrified of him and returned home.
 I told them, 'Wrap me up!
 Wrap me up!' so they wrapped me [in garments].
-But then Allah, the Exalted, sent down the words: O you who cover himself!
-Arise and warn!
-And glorify your Lord, and purify your clothing, and avoid contamination.
-After that the revelation began to come more frequently and in succession."30
+But then Allah, the Exalted, sent down the words: 'O you who covers himself, arise and warn.
+And your Lord glorify, and your clothing purify, and contamination avoid.'
+After that the revelation began to come more frequently and in succession."
+30